marguskaidja/php-accessors/README.md

 $a->setBar("new bar");                 // Results in Exception
 ```

-But what about DocBlock tags?
+But what about _DocBlock_?
 Yes!
-Same class from above, but configured with _DocBlock_:
+Same class from above, but configured with _DocBlock_ tags:
 ```php
 use margusk\Accessors\Accessible;